-Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
+Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
-If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
-Here are some testimonials from writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
+If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals.
+There is no limit.
+Here are quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success storiescan be seen here.)

 “I met my client, Alison Hammer, at the Writing Workshop of Chicago and just sold her book.” – literary agentJoanna Mackenzieof Nelson Literary

 “Good news!
 I signed a client [novelist Aliza Mann] from the Michigan Writing Workshop!” – literary agentSara Mebigowof KT Literary

 “I signed author Stephanie Wright from the Seattle Writing Workshop.” – literary agentKathleen Ortizof New Leaf Literary

 “I signed an author [Kate Thompson] that I met at the Philadelphia Writing Workshop.” – literary agentKimberly Browerof Brower Literary

 “I signed novelist Kathleen McInnis after meeting her

-at the 2016 Chesapeake Writing Workshop.” – literary agentAdriann Rantaof Foundry Literary + Media
+at the Chesapeake Writing Workshop.” – literary agentAdriann Rantaof Foundry Literary + Media

 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Southern fiction, literary fiction, mainstream/upmarket fiction, women’s fiction: Faculty member Lorna Hollifield, a published Southern fiction author, will get your work in advance and edit the first 10 double-spaced pages of your story.
-She will then meet with you for 10 minutes at the event to discuss her thoughts, and pass along written critique notes at the meeting.
+Mystery, thriller, general fiction, literary fiction, science fiction, fantasy, romance, women’s fiction: Faculty member Tara Bailey, a writing coach and author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.